Vipin-V/Code-Magazine/README.md

 Basic Webpage

-- its a blogging website
+- its a blogging website build using HTML, CSS.
+- it also have a product section.